briebug/ngrx-auto-entity/projects/ngrx-auto-entity/README.md

 standard paradigm that NgRX has set forth, making use of actions, reducers & effects like any other NgRX application.

-What Auto-Entity does do is provide a set of ready-made, generic actions for handling all of the standard CRUD operations for entities, so you neither have to write nor generate any of that code yourself.
-Auto-Entity generates **pre-fabricated facades** around NgRx and the store/state, providing a cohesive, logical and simplified API into your state.
+What Auto-Entity does do is provide a set of ready-made actions, selectors, effects & a core metareducer for handling all of the standard CRUD functionality for entities, so you neither have to write nor generate any of that code yourself.
+Auto-Entity supports implementing applications with recommended best practices, including good action hygiene.
+Auto-Entity also generates **pre-fabricated facades** around NgRx and the store/state, providing a cohesive, logical and simplified API into your state for those who prefer facades.
 Auto-Entity presents a flexible framework that you may use in its entirety for all of your entity needs, or use piecemeal as necessary in order to achieve your specific goals.